intel/libipt/doc/howto_libipt.md

 executing the instruction like enable or disable tracing.
 For detailed information about instructions, see `enum pt_insn_class` and `struct pt_insn` in the intel-pt.h header file.

+Beware that `pt_insn_next()` may indicate errors that occur after the returned instruction.
+The returned instruction is valid if its `iclass` field is set.

 ## Parallel Decode